AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/exception_usage/exu04_prove_absence_of_run-time_exceptions.rst

 Reference
 +++++++++++

-MISRA C Rule 1.3 "There shall be no occurrence of undefined or critical unspecified behaviour"
+MISRA C Rule 1.3: "There shall be no occurrence of undefined or critical unspecified behaviour."

 +++++++++++++
 Description